RMerl/asuswrt-merlin/README-merlin.txt

             telnet disabled.
    - FIXED: Couldn't add new ebtables rules (regression in 264.22)
    - FIXED: customized minidlna.conf
-   - FIXED: Traffic monitoring per IP is unreliable if hardware acceleration is enabled.
+   - FIXED: Traffic monitoring per IP is unreliable if HW acceleration is enabled.
 Do not load CTF if booting with cstats enabled.
    - FIXED: Per Device traffic monitor pages missing under IE